Ten Steps to a Smarter Tax Return

 Contribute or convert to a Roth in low income years

-Understand basis for gifts & nheritances
+Understand basis for gifts & inheritances

 FindLaw for Legal Professionals, Tax Basis of Inherited and Gifted Property